propelorm/Propel/reference/runtime-configuration.markdown

      <classname>DebugPDO</classname>
 {% endhighlight %}

-This can be used to specify the alternative **DebugPDO** class bundled with Propel, or your own subclass.  ''Your class must extend PropelPDO, because Propel requires the ability to nest transactions (without having exceptions being thrown by PDO).''
+This can be used to specify the alternative **DebugPDO** class bundled with Propel, or your own subclass.  _Your class must extend PropelPDO, because Propel requires the ability to nest transactions (without having exceptions being thrown by PDO)._

 #### <dsn> ####